-This led us to go in pursuit of an algorithm that used only constant-sized tables.
+Because of that, we went in pursuit of an algorithm that used only constant-sized tables.
 We arrived at a solution inspired in the MIB-II packet counters available on SNMP-capable switches - for each port, the switch maintains four 32-bit counters:

-- WhoHasIn: gets incremented every time an ARP who-has requests is received at that port; - WhoHasOut: likewise, for requests being transmitted through that port; - IsAtIn: counts ARP is-at replies entering that port - IsAtOut : same thing, for replies going out.
+- WhoHasIn: gets incremented every time an ARP who-has requests is received at that port; - WhoHasOut: likewise, for requests being transmitted through that port; - IsAtIn: counts ARP is-at replies entering that port - IsAtOut: same thing, for replies going out.